 Dylan Hughes managed to take down 2013 champion Mike Essa in what some might call an upset victory.
-Though, anyone watching Hughes for a while knows that he is certainly a threat to any driver.
+Anyone watching Hughes for a while knows that he is undoubtedly a threat to any driver.

 Chelsea DeNofa got a free pass against Jeff Jones, as Jones’ 350Z suffered damage that couldn’t be repaired within a 5-minute time out.
-This was certainly a sad situation as a Great 8 battle between Jeff Jones and Chelsea DeNofa was bound to have been endlessly entertaining for fans.
+This was indeed a sad situation as a Great 8 battle between Jeff Jones, and Chelsea DeNofa was bound to have been endlessly entertaining for fans.

 Chelsea DeNofa wins Formula Drift Seattle

-Though, with three wins already, it is hard to believe that Chelsea will lose his momentum.
+However, it is hard to believe that Chelsea will lose his momentum with three wins already.

 What are your predictions for the rest of the 2021 Formula Drift season?
-Leave them in the comments below or tweet to us at @MotorworldHype.
+Please leave them in the comments below or tweet to us at @MotorworldHype.